What does it take to design and build an explosion proof light for hazardous location use?

 Design Elements for Class I Division 2 Lights

-These lights also must use heavy duty industrial enclosures, specific lens materials, gaskets, and electronics, but do not have a need for flame paths.
-Important to note that explosion proof lighting is distinct from shatter resistant fixtures.
-Impact or vibration resistant lights are not suitable for hazardous location use.
-Furthermore, explosion proof fixtures are for areas with hazardous gases and flammable materials.
-Where the risk of explosions is a genuine concern under normal operational conditions.
+These lights must use heavy-duty industrial enclosures, specific lens materials, gaskets, and electronics.
+Yet, they do not need flame paths.
+It is important to note that explosion proof lighting is distinct from shatter-resistant fixtures.
+Impact or vibration-resistant lights are not suitable for hazardous location use.
+Furthermore, explosion proof fixtures are for areas with dangerous gases and flammable materials.
+The risk of explosions is a genuine concern under normal operational conditions.